opencomputeproject/HWMgmt-OCP-Profiles/Server/Server_HWMgmt_UsageGuide_v1.1.0.md

 # Requirements

-The required Redfish data model elements are specified in an OCP Profile document.
-An OCP Profile Is a document which conforms to the Redfish Interoperability Profile Specification [7].
+The required Redfish data model elements are specified in an OCP profile document.
+An OCP profile is a document that conforms to the [Redfish Interoperability Profile Specification](#dsp0270).

-An OCP Profile can be read by the Redfish Interop Validator [4].
+An OCP profile can be read by the [Redfish Interop Validator](#interop-validator).
 The validator autogenerates, executes the tests against an implementation, and generates a test report.

 # Capabilities